Research Team

 Dr. Jessica Hambly

 Dr. Hambly has a background in law.
 Her PhD was a socio-legal study of UK asylum appeals, with a specific focus on the work of lawyers.
-Alongside her PhD, Dr Hambly worked as a research associate on the Citizenship and Law Project at Bristol University and taught constitutional and administrative law.
-She has volunteered for a number of years with local refugee advocacy and solidarity groups, and prior to starting work with the ASYFAIR team she worked as an adviser with Legal Centre Lesbos.
-As a French speaker, she was responsible for research conducted in France.
+Prior to working with the ASYFAIR team, Jess volunteered for a number of years with refugee advocacy and solidarity groups, including on the Greek islands of Lesvos and Samos.
+As a French speaker, she was responsible for the ASYFAIR research conducted in France.
 She also conducted research interviews for ASYFAIR in Greece.

-Since leaving ASYFAIR, Jessica is working as a Postdoctoral Fellow at the College of Law at the Australian National University (ANU).
+Since leaving ASYFAIR, Jessica is working as a Senior Lecturer and Director of Law Reform and Social Justice at the College of Law at the Australian National University (ANU).

 POSTDOCTORAL RESEARCH ASSOCIATE